andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 }
 ```

-Note: Although not documented, it seems that the order is important as only the first entry is use for formatting.
+Note: Although apparently not documented, it seems that the order is important as only the first language server entry is use for formatting.

 If your project uses Standard rather than RuboCop then you can try [this branch](https://github.com/zed-extensions/ruby/pull/25).